Skip to main content

 • "Recyclable" phrases — you'll see a Spanish sentence like quiero ir a la fiesta (I want to go to the party), and one day it'll occur to you that you can just precede any verb with quiero in order to communicate what you want to do

-• Grammar points — continuing with the Spanish example, you'll eventually notice that that 2nd person verbs ("you" form) tend to end in an -s (bailas, vienes, piensas) and that third person verbs don't (baila, viene, piansa)
+• Grammar points — continuing with the Spanish example, you'll eventually notice that that 2nd person verbs ("you" form) tend to end in an -s (bailas, vienes, piensas) and that third person verbs don't (baila, viene, piensa)

 This won't be a flawless process, and you'll eventually need to consult a grammar reference to polish your speech.
 However, you really will just be polishing your speech.
 Repetition alone is enough to let you put words in the right order and construct sentences that have a more or less correct "shape" to them.
+In other words, it's enough to reach a point where you're ready to start communicating.

 4. You'll be able to recycle and repurpose those "chunks"